shaheen102/AntiHunter/README.md

 ## Credits

-Built by @TheRealSirHaXalot with additions from @lukeswitz

 Thanks to

-- @colonelpanichacks devices for pushing this development
+- @colonelpanichacks gadgets for pushing this development
-- All the hackers and builders making it all go round
+- All the hackers/builders making it happen, and those who taught us along the way

 ## Disclaimer